The following club rules have been approved by the Board of Management for 2016-17.

-The shadex retractable shade cloths on the northern (cemetery) side of the bowls green are to be folded away after each days play.
+The Match Manager is to ensure that the shadex retractable shade cloths on the northern (cemetery) side of the bowls green are to be folded away after each day’s play.

 2. Club keys

-There will be no clearance granted to members who wish to transfer to another bowls club until they have handed in their club key.
-If a member does not rejoin the Sorell Bowls Club, their key is also to be returned to the club.
+If a member does not renew their membership they must return their key to the club.
+A clearance will not be granted to members who wish to transfer to another bowls club until they have handed in their club key.

 A refund of the deposit paid will be made upon the return of a club key.